mondora/asteroid/README.md

-###new Asteroid(host, ssl, debug)
+###new Asteroid(host, ssl, interceptor)

 Creates a new Asteroid instance, that is, a connection to a Meteor server (via DDP).

 After being constructed, the instance will connect itself to the Meteor backend.
 It will also try, upon connection, to resume a previous login session (with a token saved in localstorage).
 The `Asteroid.resumeLoginPromise` property stores a promise which will be resolved if the resume was successful, rejected otherwise.